cmower/ros_helper/README.md

 * Finish `experiments` module.
 * Update examples, e.g. the scripts names, and make more.
 * Cleaner initialization handling in `msgs`, like new additions to `visualization`.
+* Move the many property attributes of `MarkerMsg` to respective derived classes in `visualization.py` to avoid errors.
+* Some scripts seem to have irregular spacing.
+Check through and ensure code complies with [PEP 8](https://www.python.org/dev/peps/pep-0008/).

 ### Long term